crbuch/TankLevelViewer/README.md

 Next run "pip install -r requirements.txt" to install the prerequisites for the server, then "python server.py" to run the webserver.

-Using webpack-dev-server or static hosting will not work since the local server provides live data from the api
+Using live server or static hosting will not work since the local server provides live data from the api

 Make sure to copy the .env file into the directory